-Stoves, fireplaces, fireplace inserts need to be vented to the outdoors (except for electric models).
-There are several ways to route your venting, depending on the type of hearth product you have and the fuel it burns.
+Stoves, fireplaces, and fireplace inserts need to be vented to the outdoors, with the exception of electric models.
+There are several ways venting is routed and installed, depending on the type of hearth product and the fuel it burns.
 Here’s a quick overview:

 This infographic illustrates venting options, and also basic construction steps necessary when having a fireplace, stove or fireplace insert installed.

 Now that you’re familiar with venting basics, learn more about which fuel type is right for you and find a dealer to help you get started.